geo-frontend/nlmaps/examples/README.md

 There are two variants:

-*  Show the usage when `nlmaps` and Google Maps are loaded as script tags in the browser
+*  Show the usage when `nlmaps` and a map library (Google Maps, Leaflet, OpenLayers) are loaded as script tags in the browser
 *  Show the usage with an `npm` workflow, where `nlmaps` is required in a NodeJS script and the result is compiled for the browser.
 In this case we use `browserify`; other build tools would work similarly but are out of scope of these examples.

 This describes how to set up these examples in a clean new directory/npm project.